 Windows Server 2019 reached GA although the certified hardware from equipment makers is yet to come (status at early October).

-This ADDS version is something different than before because there are only few new features.
+This ADDS version is something different than before because there are only a few new features.
 It’s even more obvious where development currently resides (Azure AD).
-That said, guideline for upgrade process remains same, Detailed instructions found from this link.
-I wrote a blog post about upgrade process couple years ago and things hasn’t changed since.
+That said, the guideline for upgrade process remains the same, Detailed instructions found from this link.
+I wrote a blog post about the upgrade process a couple years ago and things haven’t changed since.

 What’s new in ADDS Windows Server 2019?
 Basically nothing but at least something.